 Executive – designed for students with at least five years of administrative experience in public or nonprofit organizations, weekend classes

 |Writing Requirement||Applied Policy Project||Major Research Paper|

 |Time Required||Two years of full time study, up to four years of part time study||Two years of full time study, up to four years of part time study|

-Evening program follows U of U graduate tuition rate, plus a differential tuition rate on CORE classes of $353.64 per class.
+Evening program follows U of U graduate tuition rate, plus a differential tuition rate on core classes of $353.64 per credit hour.
 Rates typically increase annually.

 Executive program varies, but is around $25,000 inclusive

 |Student Association||PAGE- Public Affairs Global Enterprise||PAGE- Public Affairs Global Enterprise|

 |February 15 for the Evening Program

 April 1 until filled for the Executive Program